Glenthorne National Park Master Plan

-- Ecological restoration plan: Glenthorne’s extensive ecological restoration program is jointly supported by the Australian Government’s Environment Restoration Fund which includes the restoration of Grey Box Grassy Woodland across the southern side of the park.
+Glenthorne’s extensive ecological restoration program is jointly supported by the Australian Government’s Environment Restoration Fund, which includes the restoration of grey box grassy woodland across the southern side of the park.

-90,000 plants will be propagated to restore this threatened species within Glenthorne National Park-Ityamaiitpinna Yarta, as well as weed control programs and site preparation works across 165 hectares over the next two years.
+Approximately 90,000 plants will be propagated to restore this threatened species within Glenthorne National Park-Ityamaiitpinna Yarta, as well as weed control programs and site preparation works across 165 hectares over the next 2 years.

-You can contribute to the ecological restoration of Glenthorne by joining the Glenthorne Action Team and participating in community planting events held during planting season.
+You can contribute to the ecological restoration of Glenthorne through becoming a volunteer and participating in community planting events held during planting season.